JasonRenBang/Coding_Question3/README.md

 To create a React app that fetches category data and allows users to select a category using a TreeSelect component, integrate Redux for state management, and use Redux Saga and a custom hook for asynchronous calls.
 Use the Ant Design library for the TreeSelect component.
 This app demonstrates fetching data using Redux Saga and a custom hook, managing state with Redux, and using the Ant Design TreeSelect component in a React application.

+Using the App：
+·Fetching Categories:
+Click on Button 1 to fetch categories using Redux Saga.
+Click on Button 2 to fetch categories using the custom hook.

+·Selecting a Category:
+Once categories are fetched, they will appear in the TreeSelect dropdown.
+Select a category to see its ID in an alert message.

 # Getting Started with Create React App